LyaSolis/Udacity-AzureML-Nano-Degree/Project3/README.md

 ### Results
-*TODO*: What are the results you got with your model?
-What were the parameters of the model?

 How could you have improved it?
 ```
 run_algorithm: LogisticRegression,
 Accuracy: 0.863